Student loans: Biden officially launches new, affordable payment plan

 Other issues include loan servicers telling borrowers that it could take four weeks or more to process SAVE applications.

-An Education Department spokesperson said that the department is working with loan servicers to process applications faster, but if borrowers applied on the Federal Student Aid (FSA) website, applications would be processed quicker.
+A Department of Education spokesperson said that the department is working with loan servicers to process applications faster, but if borrowers applied on the Federal Student Aid (FSA) website, applications would be processed quicker.

 "The new plan offers a lot of potential help to borrowers, but it's still unclear if it will deliver," Shafroth said.
 "How helpful the plan actually is to borrowers depends on how well it is implemented."